ghc-proposals/ghc-proposals/proposals/0000-opaque-pragma.md

 ## Unresolved Questions

-* Should there be the two-word pragma combinations `OPAQUE SPECIALIZE` and `OPAQUE CONLIKE`?
-They do not make sense for the original motivation.
+~~* Should there be the two-word pragma combinations `OPAQUE SPECIALIZE` and `OPAQUE CONLIKE`?
+They do not make sense for the original motivation.~~

+They do not make sense, given that:

+> The ultimate goal is that every call of `f` generates, well, a call of `f`, not of some name-mangled variant.

 ## Implementation Plan